shopware/shopware/src/Docs/cart/overview.md

 ```

 ### Get line items
-To get access of all line items in cart, the `StoreFrontCartService` allows access on the calculated cart over `getCalculated()`.
+To get access of all line items in cart, the `CartService` allows access on the calculated cart over `getCalculated()`.

 ```
 use Shopware\Core\Checkout\Cart\Cart\CalculatedCart;